 - Prepare MRVP broth and the reagents required to perform the experiment.

-- Autoclave the MRVP broth, pour this liquid media into sterilized test tubes.
+- Autoclave the MRVP broth, and pour this liquid media into the sterilized test tubes.

 - Take little inoculum and inoculate into the broth via a sterilized inoculating loop.

 - Then, incubate the test tubes for a minimum of 2 days.

 - After incubation, add 0.6 ml of VP-I reagent and then 0.2 ml VP-II reagent.

-- Allow the test tubes to stand for at least 10 minutes and then observe the test tubes for any colour change.
+- Allow the test tubes to stand for at least 10 minutes and observe the test tubes for any colour change.

 Positive: A ruby pink colour appears on the top of the broth.